world-federation-of-advertisers/cross-media-measurement/docs/gke/correctness-test.md

     --define image_repo_prefix=halo-cmm-demo --define image_tag=build-0001
     ```

-    The resulting archive will contain `SyntheticEventGroupSpec` messages in
+    The resulting archive will contain `CartesianSyntheticEventGroupSpecRecipe`
-    text format under `src/main/k8s/dev/synthetic_generator_config_files/`.
+    messages in text format under
-    These can be replaced in order to customize the synthetic generator.
+    `src/main/k8s/dev/synthetic_generator_config_files/`.
+These can be replaced
+    in order to customize the synthetic generator.

 *   BigQuery